kgryte/v8-perf/README.md

 > Very simple tests of V8 (and Node.js) performance.

-The executable script `./bin/index.js` executes a series of simple tests to measure how long V8 takes to execute an operation.
+The executable script `./bin/index.js` executes a series of simple tests to measure how long V8 takes to execute an operation (where operation is loosely defined).

 To determine operation time, the script uses Node's built-in high-resolution timer: `process.hrtime()`.